Analyzing Google Mobile-Friendly Algo Update

 - Mobile-only 404s.
 404 errors are terrible for overall user experience for various reasons and, in case a website serves distinct URLs to different platforms, 404s can appear even if a certain page exists for desktop version and is inaccessible on mobile devices.
 This is why these issues need to be double-checked in Google Webmaster Tools.

 - App download interstitials.
 Websites that promote native apps for mobile visitors need to pay attention to the way their banners are designed and displayed in order to avoid blocking users from completing specific tasks.
-Again, Google recommend a set of actions that need to be considered in order to come up with a proper form of app download interstitials.
+Again, Google recommends a set of actions that need to be considered in order to come up with a proper form of app download interstitials.

 - Irrelevant cross-links.
 Similar to faulty redirects and mobile-only 404s, irrelevant cross-links can send a visitor to an irrelevant page and this is why it is crucial that webmasters check whether all the links point to correct pages.
 This may be confusing for both users and the engine, which can cause your website to lose some SEO value.